ctdio/mocha-puppeteer/README.md

      --handleSIGINT -S Close chrome process on Ctrl-C. Defaults to true. [boolean]

-          --timeout -t Maximum time in milliseconds to wait for the Chrome instance to start.
+ --puppeteerTimeout -t Maximum time in milliseconds to wait for the Chrome instance to start.
 Defaults to 30000 (30 seconds).
 Pass 0 to disable timeout. [number]

            --dumpio -d Whether to pipe browser process stdout and stderr into process.stdout and process.stderr.
 Defaults to false. [boolean]

       --userDataDir -D Path to a User Data Directory. [string]

+--puppeteerPageTimeout Maximum time in milliseconds to wait for the page to load [number]
 ```

 > NOTE: To use `args` [Chromium flags](https://peter.sh/experiments/chromium-command-line-switches/), do not supply the prefixed double dash.